 Foundation apprenticeships

 Foundation apprenticeships represent the government’s newest initiative, offering basic entry routes for young people into employment.
-These eight-month programs will launch in August 2025, initially covering construction, care, digital, and engineering sectors.
+These eight-month programmes launched in August 2025, initially covering construction, care, digital and engineering.

 Intermediate apprenticeships

-Who they’re for: Industry newcomers with little to no relevant experience.
-Intermediate apprenticeships provide essential foundational skills and knowledge for entry-level roles.
-Apprentices develop both industry-specific capabilities and transferable skills like problem-solving and communication.
+Who they’re for: Industry newcomers with little to no relevant experience as they provide essential foundational skills and knowledge for entry-level roles.

 Examples include: